 - WFP's goal is to deliver food assistance to the whole of Syria, reaching anyone who needs it, regardless of where they are located.

-- Every month, WFP provides people inside Syria with food rations including flour, cooking oil, pulses, sugar and some canned food.
+- The food rations include flour, cooking oil, pulses, sugar and some canned food.

-- WFP is also providing food vouchers to pregnant and nursing mothers in Lattakia and Homs, giving them access to a variety of nutritious foods, including fresh fruit, vegetables, eggs, dairy and meat - all essential to improve their own nutrition and that of their babies.
+- WFP is also providing food vouchers to pregnant and nursing mothers in Lattakia and Homs.
+This gives them access to nutritious foods such as fresh fruit, vegetables, eggs, dairy and meat.

-- Nearly 3 million Syrian refugees are now registered in neighbouring countries.
+- About 3 million Syrian refugees are now registered in neighbouring countries (Jordan, Lebanon, Iraq and Turkey)

 Take a short quiz to learn more about the crisis in Syria and how the World Food Programme is responding to the needs of families fleeing conflict.
 By taking the quiz, you’ll provide nutritious food to a Syrian family for a day at no cost to you.
 Take quiz